IBM/cpdctl/README_command_reference.md

 #### Command options

 <dl>
 <dt>--accept string        The type of the response:</dt><dd>or *_/_*.</dd>
 <dt>--account-id string  </dt><dd>The catalog id the file is associated with.
 One of catalog, project, space or account id is required.</dd>
 <dt>--byte-limit int     </dt><dd>If passed, indicates how many bytes of data is to be returned.</dd>
 <dt>--catalog-id string  </dt><dd>The catalog id the file is associated with.
 One of catalog, project, space or account id is required.</dd>
-<dt>--cos-credentials string </dt><dd>Credentials to Cloud Object Storage.</dd>
 <dt>--cpd-scope string   </dt><dd>CPD space or project or catalog scope, e.g. 'cpd://default-context/spaces/7bccdda4-9752-4f37-868e-891de6c48135'</dd>
 <dt>--flat               </dt><dd>If true folder structures are recursively flattened and the response is a list of files of all files in parent and child directories.
 The 'path' will show the resource full path from starting directory.</dd>
 <dt>--force              </dt><dd>Only used when &inflate=true.
 Tells asset files to skip validation on wheter the target is a zip.
 Inflate will be run regardless.</dd>
 <dt>--inflate            </dt><dd>If '&inflate=true' ALL other query params except the target are ignored.
 The file being retrieved must be an archive.
 If all checks pass the archive will be expanded to a temp location and the results will be returned as if flat=true was supplied.
 If the target archive has perviously be inflated any existing inflate preview will be overwritten if the zip is newer.
 Otherwise the previous preview will be returned.</dd>
 <dt>--output-file string </dt><dd>Filename/path to write the resulting output to.</dd>
 <dt>--path string        </dt><dd>Asset file path.</dd>
 <dt>--project-id string  </dt><dd>The project id the file is associated with.
 One of catalog, project, space or account id is required.</dd>
 <dt>--root               </dt><dd>If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of assets directory.
 Supported for services.
 Also supported for account admin if targeting account directory.</dd>
 <dt>--signature string   </dt><dd>Additional auth method.
 Signed string obtained by making presigned API request.</dd>
 <dt>--size-limit int     </dt><dd>Returns 400 bad request if asset is larger than the value provided here.
 In MB.</dd>
 <dt>--space-id string    </dt><dd>The space id the file is associated with.
 One of catalog, project, space or account id is required.</dd>
 </dl>

 <a id='asset_file_list'></a>